reallongnguyen/nestjs-vibe-coding/tasks/sprint-current-status.md

 - Added comprehensive retry logic with configurable parameters
 - Implemented detailed metrics tracking for monitoring delivery performance
 - Added admin endpoints for viewing and resetting metrics

+## NOT-001.5: Notification Templates Management

+**Status:** In Progress
+**Assignee:** Backend Developer

+**Implementation:**

+1. ✅ Designed and implemented database schema for notification templates with I18N support
+2. ✅ Added TemplateLanguage enum to support multiple languages
+3. ✅ Updated NotificationTemplateRepository to use the database models
+4. ✅ Implemented proper domain model mapping in the repository layer
+5. ✅ Added seed data for default notification templates
+6. ✅ Updated NotificationTemplateService to use EventBus from common module
+7. ✅ Enhanced template DTOs and controller to support I18N for template updates
+8. ⏳ Enhancing template validation and rendering
+9. ⏳ Adding hot reload capability for template updates
+10. ⏳ Creating admin API endpoints for template management
+11. ⏳ Implementing unit and integration tests

+**Notes:**

+- The template system now supports multiple languages (I18N)
+- Templates are stored in the database with proper versioning
+- The repository layer has been updated to use the Prisma models
+- The service layer has been updated to use the EventBus from the common module
+- API endpoints now support I18N for template creation and updates
+- Next steps include implementing hot reload capability and enhancing validation